 Pumpkin / Squash (12 weeks plus)

 The plant will continue to grow well into September until colder nights will wither the leaves.
 Let the fruit mature on the plant and remove before the first proper frost strikes – usually end of September.
-Tap, if it sounds hollow then ready to harvest.
+To test whether it is ready, tap it.
+If it sounds hollow then it is ready to harvest.

-Cut the fruit from the stem, but usually it has withered.
+Cut the fruit from the stem, which may have withered by harvest time.
 Store in a frost free shed.